stzr1123/stzr1123.github.io/about.md

 I'm a software engineer powered by new ideas, technologies and working with others.
 Striving to build amazing products!

-I currently live in Munich where I'm part of the Advanced Business Analytics global team at [Allianz](https://www.allianz.com/).
-We craft and deploy machine learning powered solutions which enable the Allianz local entities to vastly improve their line of business.
+I currently live in Munich where I'm part of the Data Engineering team at [FINEWAY](https://www.fineway.de/).

 Here you'll find some of my [blog entries](/entries) and some personal [projects](/projects).